 So what would you eat if you had to get everything relatively locally?

-Some other ways to learn about your area’s agriculture:
+Ways to learn about your area’s agriculture:

 - See what grows wild.
 Where I live, there are blackberries everywhere – so many that they are considered an invasive plant!
 We go blackberry picking several times throughout the summer to help ourselves to nature’s bounty.
 You can often find fruit and nut-bearing trees along a hiking trail.
 By learning what grows wild, you can make the best choices for creating your own orchard or garden.
 If it can grow without any help, the plant will absolutely thrive with a little nurturing.

-What about the winter, when nothing is growing?
+What about the winter when nothing is growing?

+In some regions, hoop houses and cold frames can extend your growing season 1-2 months on either end of the regular growing season.
 As well, you have to plan ahead like our ancestors did.
-Winter has been coming every year for a long time now – it shouldn’t be a surprise to anyone that it’s coming again this year and that they need to prepare for it.
+Winter has been coming every year for a long time now – it shouldn’t be a surprise to anyone that it’s happening again this year and that they need to prepare for it.
 Now is the time to pick and preserve so that you can feed yourself throughout the winter.
 I’ve canned jams, fruit, coleslaw, tomato juice, pickles, and salsa, and I’m just getting started.
-This is the busy time of year for those seeking an agrarian lifestyle, because it’s time to start seedlings for a fall garden too.
+This is the busy time of year for those seeking an agrarian lifestyle because it’s time to start seedlings for a fall garden.